dauphinking/theme-research-group/content/en/home/_index.md

       image:
         filename: welcome.jpg
       text: |
-        **Complex Systems and Control Laboratory** is dedicated to the modeling, analysis and control of complex systems.
+        **CSC Laboratory** is dedicated to the modeling, analysis and control of complex systems.
     design:
       background:
         gradient_end: '#1976d2'